samjulien/blog/_posts/2018-06-19-creating-web-components-with-stencil.markdown

 }
 ```

 This small change solves our issue, but another problem still remains: when a user clicks a star, the number of full stars doesn't change.
-Why the `setValue()` method does not work?
+Why does the `setValue()` method not work?

 ## Managing Mutable Properties on Stencil

 We said above that a component property decorated with `@Prop()` acquires a reactive nature.
 This means that if a change to the property occurs from the external of the component, this immediately fires the re-rendering of the component itself.
-However, the property change can only occur by an external action.
+However, the property change can only occur through an external action.
 Props are immutable from inside the component.
 This means that an internal attempt change the value of a prop doesn't work.
 This is the reason why the `setValue()` method doesn't work as expected.

 There are a couple of solutions to this issue.